gitkw/No-MASS/Documentation/Markdown/input.md

-# Input To No-MASS                        {#input}
+# Using No-MASS                        {#input}

-There are number of simulation files that need to be considered:
+There are number of simulation files that need to be considered depending on what you wish to achieve with NoMASS:

-* The main file is the @subpage SimulationConfig
+* The main file is the @ref SimulationConfig
+* For interfaceing with FMI the @ref ModelDescription
+* For interfaceing with EnergyPlus the @ref EnergyPlus